sanel/Fl_Highlight_Editor/README.md

 [Scheme](http://en.wikipedia.org/wiki/Scheme_%20programming_language%20) scripting language.

-The widget is fully self-contained and it doesn't depends on anything except FLTK library, making it suitable for putting inside existing project.
+The widget is fully self-contained and it doesn't depends on anything except FLTK library, making it suitable for embedding inside existing project.

 Fl_Highlight_Editor design is inspired with [Emacs](http://www.gnu.org/software/emacs) editor and you will find